-For Talia Aranda, a junior at the University of Southern California, Competitive Advantage was an opportunity to gain not only empowerment as a member of an underrepresented minority group but also the insight, skills and connections to help her on her professional journey.
+For Talia Aranda, a senior at the University of Southern California, Competitive Advantage was an opportunity to gain not only empowerment as a member of an underrepresented minority group but also the insight, skills and connections to help her on her professional journey.

 Having walked into the program unsure of her career goals, Aranda, who was a member of the Competitive Advantage inaugural class of 2018, says the experience helped her better define her path.
 “I walked out being like, ‘I’d like to work in marketing, sales or human resources,’” she says.

 Through the connections she made at the Competitive Advantage Conference, Aranda secured an internship at General Mills.
 Following her summer 2019 internship experience, she received an offer to return full time as a business management associate in convenience and foodservice.

 Aranda recently spoke with us about her experience in Competitive Advantage, the connections and skills she gained and the value the program provides underrepresented students.